statycc/tyni/.github/readme.md

 * The variables list may be incomplete since "unintersting" variables are excluded.
 * We can only make judgments for methods with full syntax coverage, otherwise the results are inconclusive.
-* If a method includes uncovered statements, these statements are omitted by the analyzer and highlighted.
+* If a method includes uncovered statements, these statements are omitted from analysis and highlighted.
 * To inspect all captured data, save the result to a file (use `--save` argument).
 * The full details of results gathered by the analyzer are defined in [`analysis/result`](analysis/result.py).